Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Fluxion.
+Every great song by F. McDonald.
 All the underground hits.

-All Alphaville tracks.
-I heard you have a vinyl of every Avey Tare's Slasher Flicks record on German import.
+All Magazine tracks.
+I heard you have a vinyl of every Louis and Bebe Barron record on German import.

-I hear you're buying an oboe and a guitar and are throwing your macbook out the window because you want to make something real.
-You want to make a DJ Style record.
+I hear you're buying a guitar and a güiro and are throwing your macbook out the window because you want to make something real.
+You want to make a Lonnie Liston Smith record.

-I hear that you and your band have sold your linndrum and bought a snare.
+I hear that you and your band have sold your organ and bought a marimba.

-I hear that you and your band have sold your snare and bought a linndrum.
+I hear that you and your band have sold your marimba and bought an organ.

 I hear everybody that you know is more relevant than everybody that I know.